 The 2M3 vol. stirred tank T-105 is periodically filled with grease up to 80% of its capacity.
 Transfer from the drums is carried out with geared pump P-105.

-The grease is previously molten.
+The grease is previously melted.
 To do this, grease drum is kept in steam chamber one day before unloading.
 During the grease transfer the drum is taken out with drum trolley and unloaded to T 105 by putting a SS hose connected at other end to suction of P 105.

 The grease is heated up by starting the stirrer and keeping the circulating pump P-105 in operation.
 The tank is kept under nitrogen at a blanketing pressure of approx. 100 mm water through the self-reducing valve PCV 1508.
 The breathing valve PSV 1512 set at 300 mm water releases the overpressure to the atmosphere during the tank filling.

 Tank T 105 temperature is kept at approx. 90 – 100 oC with TIC 1501 and maintained under these conditions.
-Transfer of oil + grease to V-103 A/S is carried out by means of pump P-105 through the cartridge filter F-105 and counter FQS 1501 pre-setting the transfer amount.
+Transfer of grease from T105 to V-103 A/S is carried out by means of pump P-105 through the cartridge filter F-105 and counter FQS 1501 pre-setting the transfer amount.

 Oil is transferred from oil storage tank T501.